crs562/blog/Java-Developer.md

 ### Week 9 (workload 9-12 hr/day)
 1. Finish Java Collections, XML from "Java, J2EE & SOA Certification Training"
 2. Finish Java Generics, Naming Conventions, Java Collections, Basic Input & Output and Concurrency in Java from "Java Programming Masterclass for Software Developers"
-3. Finish week 1 and 2 from "Algorithm 1"
 4. Finish week 1 and 2 from "Database"

 ### Week 10 (workload 9-12 hr/day)
 1. Finish JDBC and Servlets from "Java, J2EE & SOA Certification Training"
 2. Finish Databases from "Java Programming Masterclass for Software Developers"
-3. Finish week 3 and 4 from "Algorithm 1"
 4. Finish week 3 and 4 from "Database"
 5. Finish "MongoDB for Java Developer"

 ### Week 11 (workload 9-12 hr/day)
 1. Finish JSP and Hibernet from "Java, J2EE & SOA Certification Training"
 2. Finish JavaFX from "Java Programming Masterclass for Software Developers"
-3. Finish week 5 and 6 from "Algorithm 1"
 4. Finish week 5 and 6 from "Database"

 ### Week 12 (workload 9-12 hr/day)
 1. Finish Spring, Ajax and Design Patterns from "Java, J2EE & SOA Certification Training"
 2. Finish Lambda Expressions, Regular Expressions, Debugging and Unit Testing from "Java Programming Masterclass for Software Developers"
-3. Finish week 1 and 2 from "Algorithm 2"
 4. Finish week 7 and 8 from "Database"

 ### Week 13 (workload 9-12 hr/day)
 1. Finish SOA and Web Services from "Java, J2EE & SOA Certification Training"
 2. Finish Course "Java Programming Masterclass for Software Developers"
-3. Finish week 3 and 4 from "Algorithm 2"
 4. Finish week 9 and 10 from "Database"

 ### Week 14 (workload 9-12 hr/day)
 1. Work on Final Project from "Java, J2EE & SOA Certification Training"
-2. Finish week 5 and 6 from "Algorithm 2"

 #### After this Point you can start Applying for Java Developer Jobs